Growth in groups: ideas and perspectives: Introduction

-In upcoming work \cite{HSZ}, Helfgott, Seress and Zuk prove that the diameter of $\Gamma(\langle A\rangle,A)$ is in fact $n^2 (\log n)^{O(1)}$ with probability $1-o(1)$; the $\ell_1$ mixing time is $n^3 (\log n)^{O(1)}$.
-At play is a generalization of some of the analysis in Broder and Shamir on random graphs \cite{BroSha} as well as part of the procedure in \cite{BBS04}; there is some common ground with the ideas in \cite{HS} (discussed here in \S \ref{subs:genset}) on generation and random walks.
+Recent work \cite{HSZ} proves that the diameter of $\langle A\rangle$ with respect to $A$ is in fact $n^2 (\log n)^{O(1)}$ with probability tending to $1$ as $n\to \infty$; the mixing time is $n^3 (\log n)^{O(1)}$.
+At play is a combination of probabilistic and combinatorial ideas (\cite{BroSha}, \cite{BBS04}); there is some common ground with the ideas in \cite{MR3152942} (discussed here in \S \ref{subs:genset}) on generation and random walks.